DimitriosPournarkas/MediaDuplicateFinder/README.md

 ## ⭐ Support

-If you find this project useful, please consider giving it a ⭐ on GitHub!
+If you find this project useful, please consider giving it a ⭐!